-Beer Pioneers™ is a feature documentary, produced by filmmaker Jay Sheveck.
-It reveals the candid and personal stories of the people behind the global revival of craft brewing (the return to traditional brewing and serving methods and use of classic ingredients in beer).
+Beer Pioneers™ is an upcoming documentary film series, produced by filmmaker Jay Sheveck, that reveals the candid and personal stories of the people behind the global revival of craft brewing (the return to traditional brewing and serving methods, and the use of classic ingredients in beer).

 Through rare and intimate interviews with the very pioneers themselves, the struggles, failures and successes behind some of the earliest—and some nearly forgotten—beer brands, micro-breweries and historic events of the 1960s and 1970s are re-told.
 The series' narrative explores the evolution of craft brewing, real ale, microbreweries, amateur “home” brewing, and consumer-led beer campaigns, from the counterculture’s grassroots beer renaissance to a growing rebellion of revolutionaries during the 1980s.
 It also examines the maturing of a new artisan beer culture, focused on the craft itself, who have championed the rally against the monolithic corporate breweries, and spread worldwide thousands of small, traditional breweries in the new century—bringing “craft” to the masses.